-This strategy looks to further reduce carbon emissions resulting from highway works, either from recycling or through the use of low carbon producing products.
-The largest contributor to carbon emission is from electricity for street lighting and illuminated signs; the new LED replacement programme will see substantial reductions in the electricity consumed.
+This strategy looks to further reduce carbon emissions resulting from highway works, either from recycling or using low carbon producing products.
+The removal, transportation and laying of bituminous materials to carbon emissions from electricity for street lighting and illuminated signs are contributory factors.
+The LED replacement programme will has seen significant reductions in the electricity consumed whilst CMS system for managing, dimming and automating street lighting will have a substantial impact in future years.